Lightweight Pumice Aggregate

 Glass fiber reinforced concrete (GFRC) products apply lightweight mold-cast concrete on a grand scale, resulting in panels that beautifully skin and protect large structures and finish interior walls and ceilings with fascinating, enduring detail.
 For such surfacing panels, the balance between weight, strength, and durability is a delicate one—bright, hard, lightweight Hess pumice aggregate and superfine Hess Ultrapozz (pumice pozzolan) make it all work to impressive advantage.

-Case in point: Nippon Electric Glass (Japan) and NEG America, world-spanning supplier of materials and support to GFRC panel manufacturers, stocks and distributes Hess UltraPozz.
+Case in point: Nippon Electric Glass (Japan) and NEG America, world-spanning supplier of materials and support to GFRC panel manufacturers, stock and distribute Hess UltraPozz.

 DECORATIVE CONCRETE APPLICATIONS